Cubie87/cubie87.github.io/posts/2023-frameworkLaptop/frameworkLaptop.md

 A sidebar on laptop chargers.
 I've gotten really used to my XPS 17's Dell Charger, which is honestly phenomenal (other than it's complete lack of 9V, 12V, and 15V rails (yeah you read that right, it's 5V1A, or 20V6.5A, only.))
 The physical build is great, and having a clip and rounded body allows the charger cord to be wrapped around the charger for storage/transport (yes I unwrap it during operation, don't want any unwanted inductance in the wrapping), and easily deployed.
 Due this good experience, I ordered a Dell 65W USB C charger, and skipped out on the Framework Charger.
 Downside is that the Dell isn't GaN, so quite large compared to what the Framework charger could be, but I'm ok with this sacrifice (it's not that important anyway, and is easily replaced by a newer, smaller, one, if I wanted to get one).

 The SSD Choice was originally for the Lenovo laptop, as the configurator provided by them didn't allow for anything more than 512GB, and this has slowly becoming not enough for me.
-I selected it as one of the cheaper, low power consumption, high write tolerance, NVMe SSDs available in my region.
+I selected the SN570 as one of the cheaper, low power consumption, high write tolerance, NVMe SSDs available in my region.

-After using the AMD Framework for a while, I am happy to report back about the utilisation of it.
+After using the AMD Framework for a while, I am happy to report back that it's been a joy to use, mostly.
 Note I am on bios version 3.03.

 #### Overall Build Quality